 The Eirene care team is available 24/7 to provide expert guidance and answer any questions you may have.

 Both cremations and funeral services come with high costs.
 Not to mention the burial plots or niches that you will need to buy if you opt for the interring method for end of life arrangements.
 This can cost around $5,000 with a full service and transfers.

 On the other hand, direct cremations are the simplest and most cost-efficient way to manage these arrangements, and an increasing amount of people are opting for this route to save time and resources.
 A simple, respectful cremation will cost $500-600.
 Buyer beware!
 When going to a funeral home to plan your arrangements, make sure that the cremation cost has been built into the total cost of your funeral package.
 Sometimes the cost of a cremation does not include the actual cremation.

 Some people choose to cremate their loved ones and then bury the ashes in a plot.
 The cost to inter ashes can include not only the cremation but the plot, the grave marker or monument (if you choose to purchase this), landscaping and a myriad of other costs.
 To bury your loved one’s remains in a private cemetery with all the bells and whistles will cost you up to $2,500.

 While all of these costs, laid out like this can be a bit daunting, one thing remains true: you can make the choice to choose something that can save you time, effort and headache by choosing direct cremation.

 Cremation services at Eirene cost only $2,500 and include everything you need to give yourself or your loved one the end of life arrangements they deserve.

 Have a question about cremation costs you can reach us via email at email@example.com or contact us 24/7 to learn more.
 To start making cremation arrangements click here.
-We serve Ontario and Nova Scotia and pending approval we will start operations in Saskatchewan in the summer of 2022.
+For information about our service areas please visit our locations page.